Derivation of Wind Loads on Buildings | Worked Example

 Calculating the Wind Velocity

-Wind load is based on an expected velocity.
-In Eurocode 1-1-4, Clause 1.6.1 this is referred to as the fundamental wind velocity Vb,0 It is derived from a mean wind velocity of 10 minutes, which has a 1/10 chance of being exceeded over a one year period.
+Wind loads are based on an expected velocity.
+In Eurocode 1-1-4, Clause 1.6.1 this is referred to as the fundamental wind velocity Vb,0 It is derived from a mean wind velocity of 10 minutes, which has a 1/10 chance of being exceeded over a one-year period.
 The height at which this speed happens is 10 m over flat, open countryside and allows for the effect of altitude.

 The fundamental wind velocity is given in the national annex as: